Mirror symmetry for Berglund-H\"ubsch Milnor fibers: Introduction

 Finally, by understanding the geometry near the deleted divisor $V\cap \{x_1\cdots x_n=0\},$ we are able to represent $\cW(V)$ as a deformation of $\cW(\Vc)$.
 We state our result as conditional on Conjecture \ref{conj:main}: as we explain in \S\ref{subsec:conj}, this is an expected property of the Fukaya category, which in the setting at hand is possible to prove in many cases, but for which a complete account would be outside the scope of this paper. \begin{theorem} Assuming Conjecture \ref{conj:main}, the wrapped Fukaya category $\cW(V)$ is a deformation of $\Coh(\partial \CC^n/\Gv)$ by $W^\vee.$ In other words, there is an equivalence of 2-periodic dg-categories

 \end{theorem}

+The conjecture \ref{conj:main} on which the theorem is conditional describes a way of reconstructing a Fukaya-Seidel category $\cW(X,f),$ for a superpotential $f$ whose only critical value is 0, from its restriction to $f^{-1}(\CC\setminus \{0\})$ together with its cap functor.
+The reconstruction described by Conjecture \ref{conj:main} is known when none of the critical points of $f$ are ``at infinity'' in the fiber over zero, or when all of them are; the conjecture asserts that this holds for intermediate cases as well.
+We highlight here examples of the extreme cases where Theorem \ref{thm:main-intro} is true unconditionally.

+\begin{example} Let $W(x_1,\ldots,x_n) = \sum x_i^{a_i}.$ Then the equivalence of Theorem \ref{thm:main-intro} is a straightforward generalization of the main calculation of \cite{Nad-cnw}, as we explain in Section \ref{sec:nxings}.
+This calculation was the main inspiration for the present paper, whose goal is to popularize the technique used in \cite{Nad-cnw}. \end{example}

+\begin{example} Let $W(x,y) = x^2y + y^2x.$ Then the Milnor fiber $V$ is equal to its very affine part $\Vc$; as a result, the deformation by $W^\vee$ described in Theorem \ref{thm:main-intro} is trivial, and the right-hand side of \eqref{eq:thm-intro} is equivalent to the right-hand side of \eqref{eq:VA}.
+In other words, the second term in the superpotential on the right-hand side of \eqref{eq:thm-intro} has no effect on the category. \end{example}

-\begin{remark} One subtle complication of \eqref{eq:thm-intro} as opposed to the traditional Berglund-H\"ubsch mirror statement \eqref{eq:bh-statement} is that the superpotential $W^\vee$ may be zero everywhere along the toric boundary of $\CC^n/\Gv$; in this case, the mirror to the Milnor fiber $V$ receives no contribution from $W^\vee$, and the category on the right-hand side of Equation \eqref{eq:thm-intro} is just $\Coh(\partial\CC^n/G^\vee)$. \end{remark}
+\begin{remark} The previous example highlights a subtle complication of \eqref{eq:thm-intro} as opposed to the traditional Berglund-H\"ubsch mirror statement \eqref{eq:bh-statement}: namely, the fact that the superpotential $W^\vee$ may be zero everywhere along the toric boundary of $\CC^n/\Gv$; in this case, as we have just seen, the mirror to the Milnor fiber $V$ receives no contribution from $W^\vee$, and the category on the right-hand side of Equation \eqref{eq:thm-intro} is just $\Coh(\partial\CC^n/G^\vee)$. \end{remark}